Boston Legal: Production

 Prior to the show's premiere, it had a working title of Fleet Street, an allusion to the real street in Boston where the fictitious Crane, Poole & Schmidt had its offices.
 The working title was later modified to The Practice: Fleet Street, but this title was dropped in favor of Boston Legal.
 The real building shown as the law office is located at 500 Boylston Street, 1.4 miles away from Fleet Street.

-The American producers of the series also hired the British writer and barrister John Mortimer (creator of the UK legal series Rumpole of the Bailey) as a consultant for Boston Legal.
+The American producers of the series also hired the British writer and barrister John Mortimer (creator of the British legal series Rumpole of the Bailey) as a consultant for Boston Legal.

 The show's pilot was originally produced with former The Practice stars James Spader and Rhona Mitra, guest stars William Shatner and Lake Bell.
 It featured an expanded storyline with Larry Miller as Edwin Poole, Mark Valley as Brad Chase and John Michael Higgins as senior partner Jerry Austin.
 Monica Potter was later cast as junior partner Lori Colson and René Auberjonois as senior partner Paul Lewiston, replacing John Michael Higgins.
 The pilot premiered on ABC on October 3, 2004.

 On November 30, 2004, it was announced that Candice Bergen would join the cast as senior partner Shirley Schmidt, a character the producers had planned to introduce for several months.
 Lake Bell left the series mid-season, and René Auberjonois was promoted to main cast member.
 Anthony Heald and Betty White also made regular guest appearances, having both appeared as the same characters on The Practice.